 David McCain: Generous collector who also does the legwork of discovery.
 78's, soundies, early TV and articles.
 Half of what I know about FF comes from his tireless research.
 Almost every newspaper article written before 1970 (expect the Austrailan ones) was located by him.
 Shares b-day with FF.
 Also THE BOSWELLS, vintage drag, TC Jones, Rae Bourbon.

 David Torresen: Runs Songbirds site.
-Gave heaps of help to Ray.
+Gave heaps of help.
 Some Faye images on this site came from him.
 Peggy Lee fan.

 Michael Mascioli: Faye fanatic.
 Got every album personally signed.
 Preserved the SF concert.
 Sends me new finds for the archive.
 Sells.
 Loves all those ladies and acts.
 His writings have described Faye better than anyone elses.